-Date of receipt of Hearing Officer's Decision by the Grievance Representative or the Grievant (it not represented by UFF)
+Date of receipt of Hearing Officer's Decision by to not represented by UFF)

 This notice was filed with the Office of Academic Affairs, with a copy to the President on

 by:

 Personal delivery

 E-mail delivery

 U.S. Mail

-Date of receipt by the Office of Academic Affarecorded on email, as applicable): irs (as authenticated by receipt, postmark, or date
+Date of receipt by the Office of Academic Affairs recorded on email, as applicable): • • • •

-The United Faculty of Florida hereby gives notice of its intent to proceed to arbitration in connection with the Decision of the University Administrator's designated hearing officer dated
+The United Faculty of Florida hereby gives no connection with the Decision of the University Ad ÷

-in this grid evance of:
+in this griev ance of:

 NAME:

 FILE NO:

-The following statement of issue(s) before the A arbitrator is proposed:
+The following statement of issue(s) before the Arb pitrator is proposed:

 Signature of UFF President or Representative Date

-Board of Trustees or its representatives to use, with my grievance.
-I also authorize UFF and the during the arbitration proceedings, copies of any grievance and to furnish copies of the same to the
+I hereby authorize UFF to proceed to arbitration we Board of Trustees or its representatives to use, du materials in my evaluation file pertinent to this grant arbitrator. aring the arbitration proceedings, copies of any

 Signature of Grievant Date